fictadvisor/e-pryomka-api/DESIGN.md

 System must store information about users, operators, their messages(feedback), application statuses, documents.

-Documents will be stored as files with the path in the db.
+Documents will be stored as files with the path in the db alongside with their master-key encrypted unique encryption keys.

 ## Alternatives considered